Regular price:

 Get your surgery for free by claiming a refund from your local health board.
 The clinic helps patients with the documents needed to claim a refund after following the EU directive route for medical treatment abroad.
 It applies to patients who are insured under the systems of one of the EU countries and may not get the surgery due to long waiting times.

-Our clinic is the only clinic which has developed their own app designed specifically for bariatric patients – Bariatric IQ.
+Our clinic is the only clinic that has developed its own app designed specifically for bariatric patients – Bariatric IQ.
 The most useful feature of this app is special bariatric diet recommendations based on a particular product, a patient’s gender, time after surgery and other factors.
 Such a feature has not been replicated by any other bariatric apps in the world.
 Read more and download the app on your IOS or Android smartphone here.

-Everyone in our clinic speaks English, including customer service desk, nurses, assistants and the surgeon.
+We provide customer service in 9 foreign languages including English, Swedish, Norwegian, Danish, Italian, Spanish, French, Russian, Polish.
+Everyone in our clinic speaks English, including nurses, assistants and the surgeon.

 A gastric bypass is one of the techniques used in bariatric surgery and is done not only to kick-start the weight loss process, but also to prevent or treat health problems that are associated with excess weight.
 Even though obesity has been prevalent for ages, only recently has it been recognised as a disease of multifactorial origin.
 The first attempts to treat obesity for the sole purpose of weight loss began in 1950s, when jejunoileal bypasses were done to induce a state of malabsorption (a condition when nutrient absorption is impaired).
 Despite reaching desired weight loss results, the procedure had too many post–operative complications to be deemed successful.
 The gastric bypass was developed years later, in the 1960s.
 The surgical technique went through numerous modifications in order to decrease the number of complications and is now one of the most frequently performed bariatric surgeries worldwide.